saintvicious676/Project-3-Repo/README.md

 **Data source for map:** https://www.kaggle.com/datasets/rishidamarla/fast-food-restaurants-in-america <br>
 **Code reference:** To utilize the data source, I used this website to convert the csv file into a geoJSON file for Leaflet: https://www.convertcsv.com/csv-to-geojson.htm <br>

-Data Cleaning
-There were multiple outliers in the data expecially in the nutrition set(50 piece platter meals) which were dropped.
-Duplicates and nulls were removed as well.

 The Data was then uploaded to PGADMIN SQL due to it being an easy to use relational data base.